 He gave her an odd look.
 "Why what?"

 Fan smiled and shook his head.
 "You ask so many questions."

-Anna sighed.
-“What else can I do?
-You dragged me into this.”
+Anna narrowed her eyes at him as the leader patted her on the head.
+"What else can I do?
+You dragged me into this."

 "Couldn't you shut her up, Meixiang?" one of the younger men asked.

-“Sorry Lei,” she said.
-“This isn’t a corpse I’m dealing with.
-She’s a living being.
-I may be able to control the body, but not her thoughts.”
+"Sorry Lei," she said.
+"She isn’t a corpse I'm dealing with.
+She's a living being.
+I may be able to control the body, but not her thoughts."
 Anna sneered at her reason.